docker/docs/datacenter/ucp/2.2/guides/admin/configure/scale-your-cluster.md

 -  Click **Manager** if you want to add the node as a manager.
--  Check the **Use a custom listen address** option to specify the IP address of the host that you'll be joining to the cluster.
+-  Check the **Use a custom listen address** option to specify the IP address of the host that you want to join to the cluster.
 -  Check the **Use a custom listen address** option to specify the IP address that's advertised to all members of the swarm for API access.